netboxlabs/diode-agent/diode_suzieq_agent/README.md

 # diode-suzieq-agent

-This is an example agent that demonstrates how SuzieQ can be used to ingest information to netobox by using `diode-sdk-python`
+This is an example agent that demonstrates how SuzieQ can be used to ingest information to NetBox by using `diode-sdk-python`

 # Quickstart